esawebb/esawebb/README.md

 At this point the Docker build command would be able to use the private key in order to download the dependencies.

+#### Gitlab CI extra config
+In order to clone the private repositories in the pipelines, the `SSH_PRIVATE_KEY` variable must be specified in the gitlab `CI/CD => Variables` section.
+The content of this variable must be the same of the private key.

 ### Running the project

 All the configuration to start the project is present in the docker-compose files and Dockerfile,